Skyscanner/backpack-android/CONTRIBUTING.md

 #### Creating tests

 Snapshot tests live in the `app` module.
 For a new test class extend from `BpkSnapshotTest`.
-Each test function will result in a separate screenshot test - try to  keep the tests simple and add a test for each state of a component.
+Each test function will result in a separate snapshot test - try to  keep the tests simple and add a test for each state of a component.
 Use the `setDimensions` function in the `setup()` function to set the right dimension for the snapshots.

-For `View` components you can create the component, set the states and then call `snap` to take the screenshots.
+For `View` components you can create the component, set the states and then call `snap` to take the snapshots.
-For `Compose` components use the `composed` function to wrap your component - this will generate the screenshot.
+For `Compose` components use the `composed` function to wrap your component - this will generate the snapshot.

-By default screenshot tests run on 4 variants - default, dark mode, RTL and themed (skipped for compose).
+By default snapshot tests run on 4 variants - default, dark mode, RTL and themed (skipped for compose).
 In some cases you may want to only run a snapshot test on some variants - for example if a component has many different states without layout changes you may want to consider skipping RTL.

 You can do this by adding the `assumeVariant(BpkTestVariant.Default, BpkTestVariant.DarkMode)` function with the desired variants.
 **IMPORTANT**: Make sure this is called _before_ the test activity is run to avoid unnecessary delay.
 In a view test make it the first line of your test.
 In a compose test call it before the `composed` function, rather than inside it.